kosicki123/AFNetworking/README.md

 AFRestNetworking is a fork of AFNetworking.
 The main difference is that you can specify the format of query string on get requests.

-Your query strings will be formatted like this:<br>
+Your path variable will be formatted like this:<br>
 http://url/method/XXXXXX/30<br>
-Instead of:<br>
+Instead of the standard query string:<br>
 http://url/method?token=XXXXXX&user=30<br>

 E.g: When creating a RequestSerializer you'll use this method: